majacannavo/jterm21/geog323/portfolio/dsm/dsm.md

 from wastesites_in_zones inner join wards on st_intersects(wastesites_in_zones.geom, wards.utmgeom);`

-9. Group waste sites by ward
+9. Group and count waste sites by ward

 `create table countedwastesites_byward as select count(id) as countwastesites, ward_name